[NEW GUIDE] A Step-by-Step on Getting 3dB Beamwidth Right in Real-World Teleport Operations

 What the Guide Helps You Do

-This engineering guide walks operators through a proven field process to determine accurate -3dB beamwidth values and apply them correctly within an antenna control system.
+This engineering guide walks operators through a proven field process to determine accurate -3dB beamwidth values and apply them correctly within a SATCOM antenna control system.

 Inside the PDF, you’ll find: